decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-09-05-what-is-a-blockchain.md

 author: Ittai Abraham
 ---

-## TLDR: a Blockchain is a trusted coordination mechanism;
+## TLDR: A blockchain is a trusted coordination mechanism.

 Of course, the answer depends on who you ask :-)

-My 7-word answer: **a blockchain is a trusted coordination mechanism**.
+My 7-word answer: **A blockchain is a trusted coordination mechanism**.

 What is your definition of a blockchain?
 [Reply with your 7-word answer on Twitter](https://twitter.com/ittaia/status/1566870358837321731?s=46&t=VDqZSRpxsraPaBX11I_JaA).

-My answer to this question evolved over the years: from a more trust oriented "*a computer with trust*" (inspired by [Ben Horowitz](https://www.youtube.com/watch?v=l7QdIQVTly0)) to adding an economic angle "*trusted coordination mechanism*" (inspired by [Yuval Noah Harari](https://www.ted.com/talks/yuval_noah_harari_what_explains_the_rise_of_humans/transcript?language=en)).
+My answer to this question evolved over the years: from a more trust-oriented description: "*a computer with trust*" (inspired by [Ben Horowitz](https://www.youtube.com/watch?v=l7QdIQVTly0)) to adding an economic angle "*trusted coordination mechanism*" (inspired by [Yuval Noah Harari](https://www.ted.com/talks/yuval_noah_harari_what_explains_the_rise_of_humans/transcript?language=en)).

 Other very similar answers: [Dan Boneh's](https://berkeley-defi.github.io/assets/material/lec2-dan-tech-intro.pdf)  "*a blockchain provides coordination between many parties, when there is no single trusted party*".
-[Chris Dixons's](https://a16z.com/2020/01/27/computers-that-make-commitments/)  "*Blockchains are Computers That Can Make Commitments*",  [Albert Wagner's](https://continuations.com/post/671863718643105792/web3crypto-why-bother) *a blockchain is a database not controlled by a single entity*, and [Tim Roughgarden's](https://timroughgarden.github.io/fob21/l/l1.pdf) "*a programmable computer that lives in the sky, that is not owned by anyone and that anyone can use*" -- which is a great metaphor! but slightly more than 7 words :-).
+[Chris Dixon's](https://a16z.com/2020/01/27/computers-that-make-commitments/)  "*Blockchains are Computers That Can Make Commitments*",  [Albert Wenger's](https://continuations.com/post/671863718643105792/web3crypto-why-bother) *a blockchain is a database not controlled by a single entity*, and [Tim Roughgarden's](https://timroughgarden.github.io/fob21/l/l1.pdf) "*a programmable computer that lives in the sky, that is not owned by anyone and that anyone can use*" -- which is a great metaphor! but slightly more than 7 words :-).

 All these answers have a common theme, but let's start with the origin of the word "Blockchain"